micmejia/bible-dump/NKJV/2 Corinthians/2 Cor 5.md

 ###### 1
-For we know that if our earthly [^a]house, _this_ tent, is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.
+For we know that if our earthly house, _this_ tent, is destroyed, we have a building from God, a house not made with hands, eternal in the heavens.

 ###### 2
-For in this we groan, earnestly desiring to be clothed with our [^b]habitation which is from heaven,
+For in this we groan, earnestly desiring to be clothed with our habitation which is from heaven,

 ###### 3
 if indeed, having been clothed, we shall not be found naked.